tarponjargon/webpack-bootstrap-flask/README.md

     $(npm bin)/cypress open

 <a  name="deployment"></a>
 ## Deployment
 This stack is designed to be run as a non-privileged user.
 So, in staging/production environments, install as a regular user.

 While you *could* configure Gunicorn to handle all requests, you should use a primary webserver like Apache or Nginx to handle SSL and static assets.
 Set up a reverse proxy for application requests to Flask/Gunicorn.

 [Example Apache configuration](https://github.com/tarponjargon/webpack-bootstrap-flask/blob/master/sample.apache.vhost)

 [Example Nginx configuration](https://github.com/tarponjargon/webpack-bootstrap-flask/blob/master/sample.nginx.conf)

 Staging and production environments will need a system-level start script for Flask/Gunicorn.
 See this [example systemd script](https://github.com/tarponjargon/webpack-bootstrap-flask/blob/master/sample.systemd.conf).

 It's handy for the user to be allowed to stop/start/restart.
 See this [example visudo entry](https://github.com/tarponjargon/webpack-bootstrap-flask/blob/master/sample.visudo).

-Gunicorn does not have built-in log rotation, so you'll need to set it up seprately.
+Gunicorn does not have built-in log rotation, so you'll need to set it up separately.
 See this [example logrotate.d script](https://github.com/tarponjargon/webpack-bootstrap-flask/blob/master/sample.logrotate).

 Assuming you'll keep your project in a git repo, an example deployment action would be a sequence like: